optimizely/agent/docs/auth.md

 Client Secret's hash: JDJhJDEyJERGNzhjRXVTNTdOQUZ3cndxTkZ6Li5XQURlazU2R21YeFZjb1pWSkN5eGZ1SXM4VXRLb0ZD
 ```

-Use the hash value to configure Agent, and pass the secret value as `client_secret` when making acces token requests to `/oauth/token`.
+Use the hash value to configure Agent, and pass the secret value as `client_secret` when making access token requests to `/oauth/token`.
 For details of the access token issuance endpoint, see the OpenAPI spec file.

 ### Validator-only
 The configuration properties pertaining to Validator-only mode are listed below: